alex-muliande/pizza-loca/README.md

 >>>Be able to alert the user that their request has been received and show them the price to be paid.

 ## Known bugs
-I have encountered a bug with the API which is not working but is something that I am working on.
+I have encountered a bug with the application crushing at some point ,but I am currently working on it.

 ## Tech used
 >_HTML_